 Through their representative on Faculty Council or the Chair, faculty and staff may request items to be added to the meeting agenda.

-The quorum for the meetings be 50% plus 1 of the voting members with a further requirement that 50% plus 1 of the voting members present are representatives as outlined in 6.1.5.
+The quorum for the meetings will be 50% plus 1 of the voting members.

 Any business conducted at a meeting where there is no quorum present will be considered as unofficial and subject to ratification at the next meeting held where a quorum is present.
 Any communication coming out of a meeting where no quorum was present shall be prefaced with a clear indication the communication is subject to ratification.